 You can go serverless with PHP on AWS Lambda!

 Node.js is fantastic, but you can innovate with PHP too!
 AWS Lambda provides native support for Node.js and many other languages, but not so for PHP.
 PHP developers also want to write code and upload it to Lambda.
 No developer wants to provision or manage servers.

 Why run PHP in Lambda?
 Well, that’s easy to answer!
 All service providers support PHP.
 PHP is super easy to use and often requires much less code (my opinion).
 The most significant benefit is the ability to port existing PHP code to the Lambda platform.
 Who likes to rework existing code?
 Just use a custom Lambda runtime to run your existing PHP code.

 It is easy to know if you have been hacked!

 In comes AWS GuardDuty!
 This tool will help you to find hacked instances.
-AWS GuardDuty continuously monitors for malicious activity and strange behaviour.
+AWS GuardDuty continuously monitors for malicious activity and strange behavior.
 It uses threat intelligence feeds, such as lists of malicious IPs and domains, and machine learning to identify unexpected and potentially malicious activity.

 Anto's editorial team loves the cloud as much as you!
 Each member of Anto's editorial team is a Cloud expert in their own right.
 Anto Online takes great pride in helping fellow Cloud enthusiasts.
 Let us know if you have an excellent idea for the next topic!
 Contact Anto Online if you want to contribute.

 Support Anto Online and buy us a coffee.
 Anything is possible with coffee and code.